Integrated urban water management in Buenos Aires, Argentina: Economic and social conditions

 Argentina enjoyed four years of rapid recovery from the economic and social crisis of 2001-02, which was one of the most severe losses of income and downturns in living standards on record.
 Effective macroeconomic management, focused on the generation of primary fiscal surpluses, has helped to sustain this strong performance.
 Consequently, average real GDP increased by nearly 9% per year between 2003 and 2006, surpassing the maximum GDP reached in 1998.
 Poverty and unemployment have fallen substantially from their peaks during the economic crisis.
 Poverty has declined to about 31% from a high of over 57% in 2002, while unemployment fell to near 11% from 21% in 2003.

 The period in Argentina between 1990 and 1993 was a time of transition away from social policies, government support devices, and welfare systems to an IMF-backed structural adjustment in economic and market policies.
 During this time, crime became a serious problem with the creation of an informal criminal economy that sought to take advantage of a lack of economic authority.
 Crime rates rose 286% between 1992 and 1995 and in 1995 the former President, Carlos Menem was re-elected with international praise for achieving low inflation, privatizing state-run companies and the currency peg to the dollar.
 Crime has continued to grow as a considerable social concern in the aftermath of the 2001 recession and a reversal of the currency peg where hyperinflation ensued.
-Consequently, the arms and drug trade has flourished and slums in Buneos Aires grew by 114% during the 1990s to around 113,000 people.
+Consequently, the arms and drug trade has flourished and slums in Buenos Aires grew by 114% during the 1990s to around 113,000 people.
 These slums lack basic public services and law enforcement, and have become safe havens for criminal activities.

 The Matanza-Riachuelo river (MR) basin is home to Argentina's largest concentrations of urban poor.
 Of the approximately 3.5 million inhabitants in the basin, 1.2 million live below the poverty line.
 An estimated 10 percent of the total population in the MR Basin lives in informal settlements, often in flood-prone areas and/or near open garbage dumps.
 The poorest populations living alongside the river are in constant contact with numerous contaminants ranging from untreated organic waste to toxic industrial chemicals.